Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Theory

 \subsection{Schmidt theorem for bipartite systems}

-The structure of molecular WFs under the BO or BH ansatz naturally leads to a bipartite quantum system for the electronic and nuclear halfspaces.
+The structure of molecular WFs under the BO, the BH or the full variational ansatz naturally leads to a bipartite quantum system for the electronic and nuclear halfspaces.
 For this case, the singular value decomposition (SVD) provides a complete representation in terms of two subsystems, $U$ and $V$.
-This SVD-based representation is mathematically equivalent to the Schmidt theorem \cite{Sanz2017,Blavier2022}.
-Therefore, employing the Schmidt decomposition with all singular values provides an exact description of the quantum state, although in practice only a limited number of separable terms are often required to achieve an accurate approximation. \\
+This SVD-based representation is mathematically equivalent to the Schmidt theorem \cite{Gerry2004, Sanz2017,Blavier2022}.
+Therefore, employing the Schmidt decomposition with all singular values provides an exact description of the quantum state, although in practice only a limited number of separable terms are often required to achieve an accurate approximation.